-The security cabinet voted Wednesday to keep up the military pressure on Hamas in the Gaza Strip, but not to expand the operation.
+The diplomatic-security cabinet voted yesterday to keep up the military pressure on Hamas in the Gaza Strip, but not to expand the operation.

 However, it ordered the Israel Defense Forces to prepare and train for a larger operation, "should one be necessary."

 The decision came on a day of heavy fighting in the northern Gaza town of Beit Hanun, in which one IDF soldier and seven Palestinians, most of them militants, were killed.
 The slain soldier was identified as Staff Sergeant Kiril Golenshein, 21, of Moshav Shekef.

 The security cabinet also adopted a number of resolutions aimed at satisfying American requests in advance of Prime Minister Ehud Olmert's visit to Washington in another 10 days.

 It decided to work to strengthen "elements in the Palestinian Authority other than the Hamas government," thereby effectively giving its approval to a plan by General Keith Dayton, the American security coordinator in the territories, to arm and train forces loyal to PA Chairman Mahmoud Abbas.
 Dayton wants to prepare Abbas' forces in Gaza for a confrontation with Hamas, which the United States believes is inevitable.

 It also decided to give positive consideration to the PA's request to transfer thousands of rifles from Egypt and Jordan to Abbas' forces, as well as to America's request that Israel allow the Badr Brigade - a wing of the Palestine Liberation Army that is currently stationed in Jordan - to relocate to the territories.
 Israel has previously refused to admit the Badr Brigade, but Dayton wants to turn it into Abbas' rapid reaction force in Gaza.